stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/faqs.md

 Stakater Red Hat OpenShift can be purchased by sending an email to hello@stakater.com and someone from our sales team will contact you.

-### Can I try Stakater Red Hat OpenShift (ARO) before I buy?
+### Can I try Stakater Red Hat OpenShift (SRO) before I buy?

 Stakater Red Hat OpenShift (SRO) is available on a pay-as-you-go basis.
-At the moment we do not offer a free trial or a proof of concept (PoC) for Stakater Red Hat OpenShift (ARO).
+At the moment we do not offer a free trial or a proof of concept (PoC) for Stakater Red Hat OpenShift (SRO).

 ### Will I receive an invoice from Stakater?